-An official scorer’s ruling, rather than an umpire’s decision, created a controversy when Bob Forsch pitched his first big-league no-hitter for the Cardinals.
+An official scorer’s ruling created a controversy when Bob Forsch pitched his first big-league no-hitter for the Cardinals.

-Like Beltran against Santana, a center fielder hit the ball that led to the dispute in the Forsch no-hitter.
-Garry Maddox opened the eighth against Forsch with a grounder to the left of third baseman Ken Reitz.
+Garry Maddox opened the eighth against Forsch with a grounder to the left of third baseman Ken Reitz, who was playing in front of the bag.
+“I thought he might bunt,” Reitz told the Philadelphia Inquirer.
 The ball bounced into the outfield after Reitz appeared to tip it with his glove.
+Video at 8:36 mark

-Neal Russo, the official scorer and a veteran baseball reporter for the Post-Dispatch, unhesitatingly ruled it an error.
-The next batter, catcher Bob Boone, grounded into a double play and Forsch retired the final four batters without incident for the first of his two big-league no-hitters.
+Official scorer Neal Russo, a reporter for the St. Louis Post-Dispatch, ruled it an error.
+The next batter, Bob Boone, grounded into a double play and Forsch retired the final four batters without incident for the first of his two big-league no-hitters.
+Video

 It was the first Cardinals no-hitter in St. Louis since Jesse Haines achieved the feat against the Braves, also by a 5-0 score, on July 17, 1924.
-(Right fielder Casey Stengel made the last out.)
 Boxscore

 The Phillies were unsparing in their criticism of Russo’s call.